JerryA01/SocialMediaApplicationFrontEnd/README.md

 https://www.youtube.com/watch?v=aOoWgRKTkuA&list=PL9IcuQG2EKM1SyWShtdSMBJAEPEviD7Ti&index=2&t=13s

 ## ImportantInfo
-So, before you install and use this on your local machine there are some thing's you need to know:
+Before installing and running this application locally, there are a few things you should know:

-Once the application is running on your local machine, you'll be able to create an account and login with that account.
-The password must be from 8 characters to 30 characters, one capital letter, one number and one special character.
+Once it's up and running, you'll be able to create an account and log in.
+Passwords must be 8–30 characters long and include at least one uppercase letter, one number, and one special character.

-However once you're in the dashboard you will not see any feed/posts from followers.
-This is because i have coded it in a way where once you're logged in you only see the feed/posts from yourself or your followers.
-As you're creating a new account you will have no followers so no feed.
+After logging in, the dashboard will only show posts from you and your followers.
+Since a newly created account has no followers, your feed will appear empty at first.

-So, I have already made an account for you which has some followers so you'll be able to interact with their posts.
+To help you explore the app’s features, I’ve pre-created an account with existing followers — feel free to use it to view and interact with their posts.

-Username: RomT1989
+Username: TLee527
 Password: Popotetez&2!

-## installation&Usage
+## Installation&Usage
 Instructions - Refer to the ##HowToUseVideo if you are having difficulty.

 Ensure the backend server is currently running.
 The backend repository is on my Github with instructions on how to run it.